kazuyamarino/nsy/Docs/USERGUIDE.md

 <hr>

 ## PSR-4 Autoloading
 * NSY applies the concept of PSR-4 Autoloading.
-NSY has the `composer.json` file that can be dumped with [composer](https://getcomposer.org/download/) command `composer dump-autoload` when creating a folder structure that contains new class files.
+NSY has the `composer.json` file that can be dumped with [composer](https://getcomposer.org/download/) command `composer dump-autoload -o` when creating a folder structure that contains new class files.
 * Complete information about PSR-4 can be read on the official [PHP-FIG](https://www.php-fig.org/psr/psr-4/) website.

 <hr>